bsaf/dev-notes/chrome-extensions.md

     },
 ```

-Other icons (extension management page, the permissions warning, and favicon) – add to an "icons" item – not in `page_action`:
+Other icons (extension management page, the permissions warning, and favicon) – add to an `icons` item – not in `page_action`, but in the root object:

 ```
     "icons": {